kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Object Oriented Principles.md

 Balloon::~Balloon (){}     // destructor
 ```

+**Static dispatch** is used for non virtual methods, which is faster and hard-coded at compile time.

+**Dynamic dispatch** looks up at run time the implementation of a virtual method.

 ### Copy Constrcutor
 Takes a `const` ref to existing object, creates a new copy of it as a new object:
 ```C++